Tag Archive for: Organizations

 Studying and taking classes at home require good organization in order to achieve one’s goals.
 The ASMM’s live yoga sessions and the AMESF’s positive messages have supported our students in this new way of working by providing them with a burst of positive energy.

-Actions taken!
+Actions Taken!

-The Crocos du Monde association was able to participate in the outreach efforts organized by Samu Solidaire to help the most disadvantaged and homeless by providing them with a hot meal and, quite simply, a little comfort.
+The organization Les Crocos du Monde was able to participate in the outreach efforts organized by Samu Solidaire to help the most disadvantaged and the homeless by providing them with a hot meal and, quite simply, a little comfort.

 November also marked National No-Smoking Month.
 AMESF took part in this initiative by launching an awareness campaign on the risks of smoking during pregnancy.